-If you are new to the caviar lifestyle, you may have done a little bit of research and might be wondering what the difference is between caviar and roe.
+If you are new to the caviar lifestyle, you may have done a little bit of research and might be wondering what the difference is between caviar and different types of fish roe.
 This is such a common question as it causes quite a bit of confusion amongst many because the terms caviar and roe both refer to fish eggs.
-Many restaurants will attempt to label any fish roe they serve as caviar, but don’t let this fool you.
+Many restaurants will attempt to label any fish roe, like salmon eggs they serve as caviar, but don’t let this fool you.
 Just like how a true glass of champagne only comes from the Champagne region of France, true caviar only comes from the roe of a sturgeon.

 Fish roe, also known as sturgeon roe, is the term used for female fish eggs.
 Roe can come from various different fish such as salmon, trout, and mackerel.
-Fish roe has really grown in popularity as it is loaded with body nourishing nutrients such as Omega-3 fatty acids, Vitamin D and B12, just to name a few.
+Fish roe has really grown in popularity as it is loaded with body nourishing nutrients such as Omega-3 fatty acids, Vitamin D and Vitamin B12, just to name a few.
 However, caviar is high in cholesterol, so those watching their salt intake should be wary.
 Also featured in many flavorful recipes, fish roe is an affordable option for those looking to incorporate something similar to caviar into their diet while avoiding the heavy price tag!
 When fish roe is sold in the US, it must properly identify the species of fish from where the roe was harvested.

-Caviar isn't just the roe you find on top of your sushi in a United States restaurant.
+Caviar isn't just the roe you find on top of your sushi or appetizer in a United States restaurant.
 Caviar is so much more of a delicacy than that.
 It's a heavenly treat that is prized by many for being a luxurious delicacy around the world.
-Fish roe can come from any fish in the ocean where caviar exclusively comes from the fish eggs of a sturgeon.
+Fish roe can come from any fish in the ocean, where caviar exclusively comes from the fish eggs of a sturgeon.
 True sturgeon caviar consists of sturgeon eggs that are delicately salted and prepared by using the “Malossol” method.
-This is a technique known in Russia as the term “malossol” translates to “little salt”.
+This is a technique known in Russia as the term “malossol,” which translates to “little salt.”

 The highest quality caviar, such as Kaluga or the Beluga caviar, comes from the roe harvested as the females prepare to spawn.
 Timing is crucial when it comes to obtaining the best eggs from the fish because if you take the eggs too early, they will come out gooey and too soft.
 If you take the eggs too late, they tend to be an inedible milky mush.
-It varies with each species, but ideally the best time to harvest the eggs from a female sturgeon are approximately three days prior to spawn.
-This will ensure the roe is firm, taunt and of good consistency.
+It varies with each species, but ideally, the best time to harvest the eggs from a female sturgeon is approximately three days prior to spawn.
+This will ensure the roe is firm, taunt, and of good and nutritious consistency.

-Once it is time to harvest the roe, the fish is cut open and the ovaries are washed gently.
-Roe is extremely delicate so this can be a very time consuming process.
+Once it is time to harvest the hard roe, the fish is cut open, and the ovaries are washed gently.
+Roe is extremely delicate, so this can be a very time-consuming process.
 The ovaries are then opened and rubbed across a mesh screen to separate the eggs from the membrane.
 The eggs are then rinsed with cold water and salted.
-After roughly five to seven hours of salting, the eggs which have now transformed into caviar, are drained one more time on a wire net before getting packed into an airtight container to be enjoyed.
+After roughly five to seven hours of salting, the eggs, which have now transformed into caviar, are drained one more time on a wire net before getting packed into an airtight container to be enjoyed.
 Caviar must be refrigerated and has a shelf life of approximately two to four weeks.
 Once the caviar has been opened, the shelf life is reduced to two to three days.

 Caviar tastes best served cold, traditionally served on a chilled plate or on ice.
 Since the eggs are extremely fragile, it is best not to try and remove them from the tin to another serving containing.
-Very good quality caviar can be enjoyed as is taking a small spoonful to your mouth, savoring each explosion of flavor with every bite.
+Very good quality caviar can be enjoyed, as is taking a small spoonful to your mouth, savoring each explosion of flavor with every bite.
 If you wish to accompany your caviar with extra flavor, many people will serve it with lemon, sour cream, white or red onion, crème fraiche, or even cooked egg whites or hard-boiled eggs.
 In sushi restaurants, Capelin caviar is also known as Wasabi Masago and can be served on top of sushi rolls.
 On sushi, the most common roe come from tobiko (flying fish roe) or the fairly larger sized ikura.